Lakunake/Minecraft-WebDisplays-Sync-Player/README.md

 1. Download and install [Tailscale](https://tailscale.com/download) on everybody's computers
 2. Invite your friends to your [Tailnet](https://tailscale.com/kb/1136/tailnet)
-3. Run `start.bat`, then visit the provided network link
+3. Run `run.bat`, then visit the provided network link
 > [!IMPORTANT]
 > Beware, Tailscale only allows 3 emails per [Tailnet](https://tailscale.com/kb/1136/tailnet), but it allows a 100 devices to be connected at the same time, so it would be best if you created a new email for your friends to log into tailscale to just for this